Formula One's Chinese Grand Prix postponed due to virus - WHIZ News

 LONDON (AP) — Formula One organizers on Wednesday postponed the Chinese Grand Prix that was due to be staged in Shanghai in April, the latest sporting event impacted by the fast-spreading viral infection in the country.

-More than 1,100 people have been killed in China by the virus, which has been named COVID-19 by the World Health Organization.
+More than 1,100 people have died in China from the virus, which has been named COVID-19 by the World Health Organization.

 One of 22 races on the F1 calendar for 2020 that opens in Melbourne next month, the Chinese Grand Prix was due to be staged on April 19.